SuppliedOrange/Chatroulette-Custom-Selfie/README.md

   + You will need to set a selfie before using this.
 Doesn't matter if it's bad.
 The extension just replaces that selfie.

   + If the extension doesn't work even after you've set a selfie, try refreshing and see if your selfie disappears.
-This means that Chatroulette hasn't saved your selfie yet.
-Keep retrying until it does.
+This means that Chatroulette hasn't saved your selfie to local storage yet.
+Keep retrying/refreshing until it does.

+  + Make sure you're face is visible on the selfie because chatroulette runs a face detection algorithm on it.
+Let me know if you find exploits though!

 <br>